Rishav1818/Load-Balancer/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-'Disclaimer:' This load balancer is provided for educational purposes and as a starting point for building more robust load balancers.
+Disclaimer: This load balancer is provided for educational purposes and as a starting point for building more robust load balancers.
 It may not be suitable for production use without further refinement and security considerations.